How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 "There are a lot of clashes of dreams," he says.
 If they can't be negotiated, he warns, the country will crumble.

-One minute, Jawar can be a hardliner who dismisses any negotiation, and the next, a pragmatist who insists controversial issues can be resolved once the Ethiopian government becomes "legitimate" and people come to respect the law.
+One minute, Jawar can be a hard-liner who dismisses any negotiation, and the next, a pragmatist who insists controversial issues can be resolved once the Ethiopian government becomes "legitimate" and people come to respect the law.

 In Ethiopia now, "No one has legitimacy," he says.
-Not even Prime Minister Abiy Ahmed, who came to his position by a decision of the ruling party rather than by popular vote.
+Not even Ahmed, the prime minister, who came to his position by a decision of the ruling party rather than by popular vote.

 The uprising, Jawar says, was never about creating an Oromo state, but it was certainly about Oromos asserting their rights.

-"When I was in America, I was Oromo, I was African, I was American," he says.
-"We shouldn't be forcing people to choose, we should create a condition of complementary identities."
+"When I was in America, I was Oromo; I was African; I was American," he says.
+"We shouldn't be forcing people to choose; we should create a condition of complementary identities."

 In his mind, free, fair and credible elections are the answer.